Nonprofit · North Carolina & Tennessee

 Cole's Chord memorial mark

-In memory of Cole Rassin
+In memory of Julius Cole Rassin

-A Letter from Kelly
+A Letter from Hannah and Mary

 A recreation therapist at New Hanover Regional wrote to us last year about a patient relearning to walk, harnessed into equipment, while a therapist strummed a donated guitar to keep her rhythm.
 “The patient was smiling and trying hard,” she wrote.
 “Please know how much good your organization is still performing and the lives that are still being touched and changed.”